What is the law on bonfires?

-We provide subsidised home compost bins for kitchen and garden waste which over time will break down and become a rich soil improver for your garden.
+Compost your kitchen and garden waste at home.
+Over time, it will break down and become a rich soil improver for your garden.
 Visit our home composting page for more information.

 You can also put garden waste in your green-lidded wheeled bin, as part of the Recycle for Dacorum waste collection service.
 Please note that green-lidded wheeled bins are not collected between December and February.
 Read more about the items you can put in the green-lidded wheeled bin.